 Adapting to Digital Communication

-The principles of using "enclosure" in physical letters have been seamlessly adapted to digital communication.
-In emails, it is common to see notations such as "Attachment: Project Proposal" or "Attachments (2): Report, Presentation."
-This practice ensures that recipients are aware of any attached files and can easily locate them.
+The principles of using "enclosure" in physical letters have been smoothly adapted to digital communication.
+On the flip side, in emails, it is common to see notations such as "Attachment: Project Proposal" or "Attachments (2): Report, Presentation. " This practice ensures that recipients are aware of any attached files and can easily locate them.

 Some email platforms also offer features that automatically detect when the word "attachment" or "enclosure" is used in the body of the email but no files are attached, prompting the sender to add the missing files.
 This feature highlights the continued importance of this simple yet crucial communication element.